Paul Geithner’s 1968 Triumph Spitfire mk3

 stock twin S.U.
 HS-2 carbs w/ Grose-Jet float bowl jets

-#7 needles and "blue" dashpot springs w/ 10W-40 motor oil for dashpots
+AAE needles and "red" dashpot springs w/ 10W-40 motor oil for dashpots

 exhaust: